MarcoMeinardi/spwn/README.md

 post analysis commands.
-I created an apposite config, rather than putting it in a pre analysis command, because I use IDA freeware and it can decompile only x86-64 binaries, so I have to use another decompiler for other architectures.
+I created an apposite config, rather than putting it in a pre analysis command, because I use IDA freeware and it can decompile only x86-64 binaries, so I have to use another decompiler for other architectures (I have created this feature before the custom scripts thing, but since the decompiler is something that you will almost always launch, I left it to make it easier to use).
 If you want to use always the same decompiler, leave `idafree_command` empty and if you don't want to launch any decompiler, just leave both configs empty.
 If you wish to modify the conditions to select the decompiler, you can either modify the `open_decompiler` function in `analyzer.py` or create a custom script.

 ---
 If you have any question or feature request, feel free to ask